sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 # Reboot support

 ## Warm-reboot support
    This [warm-reboot](https://github.com/Azure/SONiC/blob/master/doc/warm-reboot/SONiC_Warmboot.md) support is for updating/restarting with no data-plane disruption.
-The `/usr/bin/warm_reboot` script is a combination of complex script that does pre-requisites, kill the containers and more before calling a specific command for reboot.
-The individual service level support for warm-start is within its code/implementation-logic.
-When configured for warm start, upon start-up, the code should be able to acquire its i/p data from all its channels as ever, but instead of pushing it in entirety to the consumer/DB, read the pre-boot data (which is made available in APP-DB), find the diffs as stale/new/update and only push the diffs.
+The `/usr/bin/warm_reboot` script is a complex script that does many pre-requisites, kill the containers and eventually call a specific command for reboot.
+The individual service level support for warm-start lies within its code/implementation-logic.
+When configured for warm start, upon start-up, the service should be able to acquire its i/p data from all its channels as ever, but instead of pushing it in entirety to the consumer/DB, read the pre-boot data (which is made available in APP-DB), find the diffs as stale/new/update and only push the diffs.
 With every app doing it and, with some additional complex steps for critical processes like orchagent & syncd, the data plane traffic goes unaffected, except for the changes pushed into ASIC,  which is a normal runtime experience of consuming changes as it happens.

+   In short if a service supports warmboot, it would continue to support in both local & kube modes transparently.
+The only updates required would be to replace `docker kill` command with corresponding `system container kill`.

 ## Fast-reboot
-   This [fast-reboot](https://github.com/Azure/SONiC/wiki/Fast-Reboot) support aims to help udpate/restart, with minimal data-plane traffic disruption.
+   This [fast-reboot](https://github.com/Azure/SONiC/wiki/Fast-Reboot) support aims to help image-udpate and restart, with minimal data-plane traffic disruption.
 The implementation is similar to warm-reboot, that logic is embedded in the fast-boot script, additional utilities and some tweaks inside the code/logic of individual services that supports.
+Here again any service level support lies within the internal code/logic.

+   In short, the summary is as above, the support for fast-boot remains the same, irrespective of service mode as local/kube.
+The only updates required would be to replace `docker kill` command with corresponding `system container kill`.

 ## reboot
-   Regular reboot does support transparently, as it just restarts the entire system.
-As long as the services are shutting down gracefully, this is transparent to kube suppport.
+   Regular reboot is supported transparently, as it just restarts the entire system and  goes through systemd, as long as `system container ...` commands are used instead of corresponding `docker ...` commands.

 # Service install for kube managed features

 Points to note:
-   * The features managed by kube only that has no local image, will not have a service file locally in the image, hence to be explicitly created.
+   * The features managed by kube only (*no local image*), will not have a service file locally in the image, hence it needs to be explicitly created/installed.
-   * The features that are in hybrid mode as local/kube managed, a service would file would indeed be available locally.
+   * The features that are in hybrid mode as local/kube managed, a service file would indeed be available locally.
 Yet, an updated image that could be brought in by kube, could demand a tweak in the service file or start/stop/wait scripts, which requires an explicit update.
    * Every kube-managed feature should have an entry in CONFIG-DB, FEATURE table.
-   * Any utility that requires the list of all features would refer to this FEATURE table in CONFIG-DB and corresponding table in STATE-DB would be referred for current status.
+   * Any utility that requires the list of all features would refer to this FEATURE table in CONFIG-DB.

  ## Proposal - 1:
-   *  The kubernetes master manages manifests and likely has an input source for manifests, which could be pull/push.
-The same source could provide service-file-packages too.
+   *  The kubernetes master manages manifests.
+With a distributed system of multiple masters sharing the same set of manifests, there is likely a single input source for the manifests.
+The same source could be extended to provide service-file-packages too.
-      *  A possible source is a git repo, cloned locally in each master.
+      *  A possible input source is a git repo, cloned locally in each master.
       *  A periodic pull & monitor can identify new/update/delete of manifests, which can be applied transparently.
    *  A single metadata file could be available in the same source that explains all the service packages and optionally additional filters to select elgible target nodes, per package.
    *  Master can make the metadata & service package files available through an https end-point for nodes.